savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

 similar goals to Simplicity.
 But approach it from a solution-oriented, empirical versus formal, math approach.

-Bitcoin: has declarative txs. where inputs and outputs are applied deterministically to the UTXO set.
+* Bitcoin: has declarative txs. where inputs and outputs are applied deterministically to the UTXO set.
 Localized effects.
 But scripts are limited in capability: cannot introspect or coordinate with other scripts
-Ethereum: txs and contracts are imperative, and resulting state is unknown until tx is pbulished and run.
+* Ethereum: txs and contracts are imperative, and resulting state is unknown until tx is published and run.
 Great because very expressive but hard to reason about what state the contract will have when executing.
 Difficult to reason about effects and security.

 TxVM:
 * deterministic and isolated
 * expressive language
 * safe environment

-Tx is the program: executres contracts, controls v
+Tx is the program:
+* executes contracts, controls v
 * produces deterministic tx log (inputs and outputs) that are applied to UTXO set.

-langauge:
+language:
 * first class values and contracts in type system
 * values
 * contracts is a program that can also hold things in storage including values

 two laws:
-1. constrained ops that preserve a "law of conservation" cannot create or destroy without satisfying some conditions
+1. constrained ops that preserve a "law of conservation" cannot create or destroy value without satisfying some conditions.
 2. must be cleared from vm at end of execution

-example:
-first-class values Example ride-sharing tx:
+example for first-class values: Example ride-sharing tx
 * $15 input from rider
 * split it into $10 for driver (contract) and $5 for company (another contract)
 * both laws satisfied